Leadership

 Judy Scott Feldman, Ph.D., Chair

-A native Washingtonian, art historian, and educator, Judy Scott Feldman is a founder of the Coalition and has served as the Chairman of the Board since its creation in 2000.
+A native Washingtonian, art historian, and educator, Judy Scott Feldman is a founding member of the Coalition and has served as the Chairman of the Board since its creation in 2000.
 She has testified on Mall matters before Congress, and has been quoted and interviewed by national and international media including The Washington Post, The New York Times, The Dallas Morning News, the Los Angeles Times, and the Voice of America.
 She has been a guest on The News Hour, CBS Sunday Morning, and National Public Radio’s Diane Rehm Show and Kojo Nnamdi Show.
 She is author of “Turning Point: The Problematics of Change on the Mall” in The National Mall: Rethinking Washington’s Monumental CoreJohn Hopkins University Press, 2008.
 Dr. Feldman received the Committee of 100 on the Federal City Vision Award in May 2002, the D.C.
 Federation of Citizens Associations Award in 2005, and the Lifetime Achievement Award from the Committee of 100 in June 2011 for her Mall advocacy.
 Dr. Feldman holds a Bachelor and Master of Arts degrees in art history from Pennsylvania State University, as well as a doctorate in art history from The University of Texas at Austin.
+She formerly taught art history at the University of Dallas and American University and is a frequent lecturer on Mall topics as well as art and architectural history for the Smithsonian Institution, Oasis, and Osher Lifelong Learning Institute at Johns Hopkins University.

 M.J.
 “Jay” Brodie, FAIA, Vice Chair